oscal-compass/compliance-trestle/docs/tutorials/trestle_sample_workflow.md

 </details>
 <br>

-## Start by creating a trestle workspace if you don't have one already
+## Step 1: Create a trestle workspace if you don't have one already

 ```
 > mkdir my_workspace